thachp/om-network/README.md

 ## Rewards ##

-Network fees and penalty Fees getting added to the network reward pool, which get distributed to all participants of the network every month.
+Network fees and penalty Fees getting added to the network reward pool, which get distributed to all participants at the end of every month.

 Reward calculations is based on 50% Proof of Stake and 50% Proof of Activities.

 Participants get more reward if they have more tokens in the wallet and for being active members of the network.

-## Donation ##
+## About Us ##
 OM.NETWORK is being developed by a small team of blockchain developers.